Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

 The contract supports both BN254 and ECDSA operator tables and routes updates to the appropriate certificate verifier based on the curve type.

 ## Parameterization
-Upon initialization, the `generator` is updated.
+Upon initialization, the `generator` is set and an initial global table root is calculated.
 The `generator` is represented in storage as an operatorSet.
-The `generator` should be considered a ghost-operatorSet` since it does not exist in the core protocol, does not have stake backing it, and is not transported to other chains via the multichain protocol.
-It can only be updated upon initialization or by a [privileged role](#updategenerator).
+The `generator` should be considered a "ghost-operatorSet" since it does not exist in the core protocol, does not have stake backing it, and is not transported to other chains via the multichain protocol.
+It can only be set upon initialization and cannot be changed afterward.
 This entity is the same across all destination chains.

 The following values are set upon initialization:

 * `generator` is an EigenLabs-run entity that signs off on `globalTableRoots`.
 The operatorSet is of size 1.
 * `globalRootConfirmationThreshold`: 10000.
 The threshold in basis points required for global root confirmation.
 Since the operatorSet is of size 1 a single signature is needed.
 * `referenceTimestamp`: A past timestamp at which the `generator` is set.
 We hardcode this value to 1 upon initialization.
 This value is also the `latestReferenceTimestamp`.
-Once roots are updated, the `latestReferenceTimestamp` will increase. *Note: the reference timestamp for the `generator`, given by `operatorTableUpdater.getGeneratorReferenceTimestamp` will remain 1 unless [`updateGenerator`](#updategenerator) is called*.
+Once roots are updated, the `latestReferenceTimestamp` will increase. *Note: the reference timestamp for the `generator`, given by `operatorTableUpdater.getGeneratorReferenceTimestamp` will remain at the initialization value unless the generator's operator table is updated through the standard flow*.
 * `generatorInfo`: The key material needed to verify certificates of the `generator`
 * `operatorSetConfig`: A configuration for the `generator`
     * `maxStalenessPeriod`: 0.
 Set to zero to confirm `globalTableRoots` without updating the `generator` operatorSet.
 See [`CertificateVerifier`](./CertificateVerifier.md#overview) for specifics`OperatorTableUpdater`.
 It is the same across all destination chains, even for destination chains that are supported after the initial deployment.